cockpit-project/cockpit/HACKING.md

 Refer to the [testing README](test/README.md) for details on running the Cockpit integration tests locally.

+## Testing the Python bridge

+There is currently an experimental replacement for `cockpit-bridge` being written in Python.
+It lives in `src/cockpit` with most of its rules in `src/Makefile.am`.
+This directory was chosen because it matches the standard so-called "src layout" convention for Python packages, where each package (`cockpit`) is a subdirectory of the `src` directory.

+You can run a subset of the unit tests against this experimental code by typing `make pycheck`.
+Note that this needs to be done against a git checkout, as the Python files are not currently included in tarball releases.

+It's also possible to manually build the bridge with `make cockpit-bridge.pyz`.
+You can copy the created file into the `$PATH` as `cockpit-bridge`.
+It should then be possible to get a limited Cockpit session running (for example, by specifying `localhost` to Cockpit Client).

 ## Running eslint

 Cockpit uses [ESLint](https://eslint.org/) to automatically check JavaScript